 Looking for a movie that will boost your spirits, give you a laugh, and leave you with a smile on your face?
 You’re in luck.
 We love a depressing drama or scary movie that keeps you up all night as much as the next person, but sometimes you just want to watch something that won’t stress you out, something that will put you in a good mood.
-We’ve looked around Netflix, Amazon Prime, Hulu and other streaming sites to find the best feel good movies guaranteed to deliver a smile.
+We’ve looked around HBO, Amazon Prime, Hulu, and other streaming sites to find the best feel-good movies guaranteed to deliver a smile.

 2) The Emperor’s New Groove (Disney+)

 We’re not being facetious when we say this is one of our favorite David Spade performances.
 His brand of bone-dry sarcasm normally grates (for me at least).
 This time, he makes Emperor Kuzco believably entitled but doesn’t take it so far that you just hate the character.
 Spade is a worthy yin to John Goodman’s yang as gentle giant Pacha.